opensparkl/examples/tests/README.md

 Based on the required settings, the tests are divided into two folders:
 * `no_auth` - These tests only need the minimum settings
-* `with_auth` - These tests need additional settings, such as an existing slack channel webhook.
+* `with_auth` - These tests need additional settings, such as an existing slack channel webhook
 ```json
 {
 	  "sse_url": "http://localhost:8000",